 - a.
 Public health (e.g., pandemics such as COVID-19, epidemics such HIV/AIDS, tuberculosis, other public health crises)?
-Please answer YES or NO, you may add a brief explanation. - YES.
-Any significant and specific enough public interest may qualify as a basis for a compulsory license depending on the circumstances.
-It is not necessary to predefine which interests qualify. - b.
+Please answer YES or NO, you may add a brief explanation. - b.
 Environmental circumstances and events (e.g., natural disasters, environmental protection, climate change)?
-Please answer YES or NO, you may add a brief explanation with examples. - YES.
-Any significant and specific enough public interest may qualify as a basis for a compulsory license depending on the circumstances.
-It is not necessary to predefine which interests qualify. - c.
+Please answer YES or NO, you may add a brief explanation with examples. - c.
 Cybersecurity?
-Please answer YES or NO, you may add a brief explanation.
+Please answer YES or NO, you may add a brief explanation. - d.

-- YES.
-Any significant and specific enough public interest may qualify as a basis for a compulsory license depending on the circumstances.
-It is not necessary to predefine which interests qualify. - d.
 Security of national infrastructure (incl. biological threats)?
-Please answer YES or NO, you may add a brief explanation. - YES.
-Any significant and specific enough public interest may qualify as a basis for a compulsory license depending on the circumstances.
-It is not necessary to predefine which interests qualify. - e.
+Please answer YES or NO, you may add a brief explanation. - e.
 National defence?
-Please answer YES or NO, you may add a brief explanation. - YES.
-Any significant and specific enough public interest may qualify as a basis for a compulsory license depending on the circumstances.
-It is not necessary to predefine which interests qualify. - f.
+Please answer YES or NO, you may add a brief explanation. - f.
 Economic security?
-Please answer YES or NO, you may add a brief explanation. - YES.
-Any significant and specific enough public interest may qualify as a basis for a compulsory license depending on the circumstances.
-It is not necessary to predefine which interests qualify.
-This could be the case if the question is about a national economic or state-level threat.
-Purely financial interests that do not have a direct link to health and safety of individuals should not qualify as a basis for a public interest based compulsory license. - g.
+Please answer YES or NO, you may add a brief explanation. - g.
 Others?
 Please answer YES or NO, you may add a brief explanation.

-YES.
-Any significant and specific enough public interest may qualify as a basis for a compulsory license depending on the circumstances.
-It is not necessary to predefine which interests qualify. - 21)Should cross-jurisdictional compulsory licensing be available for any of the interests set forth in question 20) (or for any other interests)?
-Please answer YES or NO, you may add a brief explanation.
-NO. Although we acknowledge that there could be many advantageous efficiency gains in cross-jurisdictional compulsory licensing, territoriality principle of patent protection favours that the jurisdiction of the compulsory licensing should remain territorially with each competent national court.
-Efficiency gains in obtaining a compulsory license should be sought through the harmonisation of the compulsory licensing regime and laws. - a.
+- 21) Should cross-jurisdictional compulsory licensing be available for any of the interests set forth in question 20) (or for any other interests)?
+Please answer YES or NO, you may add a brief explanation. - a.
 If you answered YES to 21), should cross-jurisdictional compulsory licensing be categorically available for: - i.
 Public health (e.g., pandemics such as COVID-19, epidemics such as HIV/AIDS, tuberculosis, other public health crises)?
 Please answer YES or NO, you may add a brief explanation. - ii.
 Environmental circumstances and events (e.g., natural disasters, environmental protection, climate change)?
 Please answer YES or NO, you may add a brief explanation. - iii.
 Cybersecurity?
 Please answer YES or NO, you may add a brief explanation. - iv.
 Security of national infrastructure (incl. biological threats)?
-Please answer YES or NO, you may add a brief explanation.
+Please answer YES or NO, you may add a brief explanation. - v.

-- v.
 National defence?
 Please answer YES or NO, you may add a brief explanation. - vi.
 Economic security?
 Please answer YES or NO, you may add a brief explanation. - vii.
 Others?
-Please answer YES or NO, you may add a brief explanation.
-NO - b.
+Please answer YES or NO, you may add a brief explanation. - b.
 If you answered YES to 21), should there be a special organization or committee for operating such cross-jurisdictional compulsory licensing?
 Please answer YES or NO, you may add a brief explanation. - c.
 If you answered YES to 21), should the modalities enshrined in Article 31bis of the TRIPS Agreement be extended to such other cases?
 Please answer YES or NO, you may add a brief explanation. - 22) Grounds meriting the grant of a compulsory license.
 When an overriding interest is present, under what kind of grounds should a compulsory license be available?
 In more specific, should the following be categorically considered a justified ground for granting a compulsory license in the presence of an overriding interest: - a.
 National emergency (or regional emergency as applicable).
-Please answer YES or NO, you may add a brief explanation. - YES, if significant enough.
-There should also be a high likelihood that such licensing would help alleviate the particular emergency and that there are no realistic/reasonable alternatives to do so. - b.
+Please answer YES or NO, you may add a brief explanation. - b.
 Other circumstances of extreme urgency.
-Please answer YES or NO, you may add a brief explanation. - YES, if the licensing is for public non-commercial purposes or if the urgency otherwise has a tangible link to public interest.
-There should also be a high likelihood that such licensing would help alleviate the particular urgent situation and that there are no realistic/reasonable alternatives to do so.
-The cause of the urgency should also be observed in order to prevent abuse. - c.
+Please answer YES or NO, you may add a brief explanation. - c.
 General public interest.
-Please answer YES or NO, you may add a brief explanation. - YES, if significant enough.
-There should also be a high likelihood that such licensing would help realization of the public interest and that there are no realistic/reasonable alternatives to do so. - d.
+Please answer YES or NO, you may add a brief explanation. - d.
 Public non-commercial use.
-Please answer YES or NO, you may add a brief explanation.
+Please answer YES or NO, you may add a brief explanation. - e.

-- e.
 Unmet needs.
-Please answer YES or NO, you may add a brief explanation. - YES, if significant enough.
-There should also be a high likelihood that such licensing would help alleviate the unmet need and that there are no realistic/reasonable alternatives to do so. - f.
+Please answer YES or NO, you may add a brief explanation. - f.
 Unreasonable pricing.
-Please answer YES or NO, you may add a brief explanation.
-NO. Such belongs rather to competition law. - g.
+Please answer YES or NO, you may add a brief explanation. - g.
 Non-working/insufficient working.
-Please answer YES or NO, you may add a brief explanation. - YES, if no acceptable grounds for non-working are shown. - h.
+Please answer YES or NO, you may add a brief explanation. - h.
 Related or dependant patent.
-Please answer YES or NO, you may add a brief explanation. - YES, if considered reasonable.
+Please answer YES or NO, you may add a brief explanation. - i.

-i.
 To remedy anti-competitive practice(s).
 Please answer YES or NO, you may add a brief explanation.